 Q: How important to your business moving forward is having that local aspect?
 Is it something you would love to see when people from North Sydney bring their friends over and they’re exposing their friends from out of state or overseas to your gin and also perhaps giving gifts of your gin?

-K: Yeah, from what we can share from the upcoming launch is – we have a huge mountain in gin atm and it is a big challenge and it is our focus and our love and what we want to put everything into but to say that we haven’t thought about other spirits would be a bit silly.
-We would 100% would never say never to those other spirits for sure.
+K: We have a huge mountain in gin atm and it is a big challenge and it is our focus and our love and what we want to put everything into but to say that we haven’t thought about other spirits would be a bit silly.
+We would 100% would never say never.

 Q: And would you be open to collabs or working with other brands to do something?